-The service and the staff of the Golden chariot is just exemplary.
+The service and the staff of the Golden chariot are just exemplary.
 The bar is open 24/7 as per the request of the guests.
-From the General manager of the train, the friendly chef to the entire staff, makes sure the experience in the train is just extraordinary and a truly memorable one.
+From the General manager of the train, the friendly chef to the entire staff makes sure the experience in the train is just extraordinary and a truly memorable one.

 Gym and Spa rooms

 As if this wasn’t enough, it also offers gym and spa facilities for the guests.
 It has two massage rooms for traditional Ayurvedic massages.
-And, gyms have cardio equipments.
+And, gyms have cardio equipment.
 Of course, it is necessary when you are gorging on lip-smacking food day after day!

 Did you know?
 Two luxury air-conditioned coaches accompany the train throughout the journey for sightseeing of the guests(!!)
-The train stops at the nearby station, and then you board into the bus which will take you to sightseeing locations.
-Also, local english-speaking guides join in at respective locations and run through the glorious history and cultural significance at each of these places.
+The train stops at the nearby station, and then you board the bus which will take you to sightseeing locations.
+Also, local English-speaking guides join in at respective locations.
+And, detail the glorious history and cultural significance at each of these places.

-Interestingly, it is mostly comprised of foreigners in the age group of 60-80.
-With full fledged amenities, flexibility of getting in and out at any station, international airports at each drop-points and without the hassle of packing and unpacking – it offers a wholesome and relaxing experience of a South India tour.
+It offers full fledged amenities, the flexibility of getting in and out at any station, international airports at each drop-points and without the hassle of packing and unpacking.
+Interestingly, mostly comprised of foreigners in the age group of 60-80.
+And, offers the wholesome and relaxing experience of a South India tour.

-I was part of the Southern splendour journey and what a joy ride it was!
+I was part of the Southern Splendor journey and what a joy ride it was!
 The train is an epitome of luxury and elegance and I am lucky to have experienced it.
 And yes, wishes do come true, after all!
 Never before did the journey so outshine the destination!!